1. Choose a topic;

 Suggestion:

-Example of JSPlotly application for interfacing with Arduino.
+Example of JSPlotly application to interface with Arduino.
 The graph shows conductivity measurements in aqueous medium with a TDS meter for increasing NaCl contents (probe in the left corner).
-Click on the image to get the standalone JSPlotly application for conductivity.
+Click the image to obtain the standalone JSPlotly application for conductivity.

 Instructions:

-- For Web Serial connection, you need to install Python on your computer (Windows or Linux) and set up a local server.
-For Windows, download and install the official file for Python, remembering to click on Add Python to PATH, and type the commands in CMD inside the standalone application folder.
-Here are the instructions for Linux:
+- For Web Serial connection it is necessary to install Python on the computer (Windows or Linux), and setup of a local server.
+For Windows download and install the official file for Python, remembering to click Add Python to PATH, and type the commands in CMD inside the standalone application folder.
+Below is the guidance for Linux:

 - Connect the Arduino and components (TDS probe, container with water and salt);